BoyuanZhao/BoyuanZhao.github.io/_pages/about.md

   - /about.html
 ---

-I just completed my PhD Mathematics at the University of St Andrews, supported by the Chinese Scholarship Council programme, and starting as a postdocotoral researcher at Beijing International Centre for Mathematical Research ([BICMR](https://bicmr.pku.edu.cn/content/lists/12_catid54_2.html)) affiliated to the Peking University.
+I am a postdocotoral researcher at Beijing International Centre for Mathematical Research ([BICMR](https://bicmr.pku.edu.cn/content/lists/12_catid54_2.html)) affiliated to the Peking University, and currently in charge of the [Postdoc Seminar](https://bicmr.pku.edu.cn/content/lists/20.html) organising (please contact me if you are interested in giving a talk).
 My research area is **ergodic theory and dynamical systems**, in particular, I am interested in thermodynamic formalisms of countable-state symbolic systems and interval maps, and their statistical properties.
-I am supervised by [Mike Todd](https://mtoddm.github.io/) and [Kenneth Falconer](https://kennethfalconer.github.io/).
+I completed my PhD at the University of St Andrews, under the supervision of [Mike Todd](https://mtoddm.github.io/) and [Kenneth Falconer](https://kennethfalconer.github.io/).
 You can find my CV [here](../assets/CV.pdf). <br>

 # Research Output